Spatial interference between pairs of disjoint optical paths with a single chaotic source: Simulation of quantum logic gates

 Let us now describe the detection process.
 A polarizer, oriented along the direction $\boldsymbol{\theta}_{d}\defeq\left( \cos\theta_{d}\quad\sin\theta_{d}\right)^T$, with $d=C,T$, is placed in front of each detector.
 A polarization-dependent correlation measurement between the fluctuations of the number of photons $\Delta n(x_C, \theta_{C})$ and $\Delta n(x_T, \theta_{T})$, detected, respectively, by $D_C$ and $D_T$, is then performed.

-As shown in \ref{app2}, if the conditions given in Eqs. (\ref{Limit2a}) and (\ref{Limit2b}) are satisfied, in paraxial approximation the correlation between the fluctuations of the number of photons is proportional to the joint detection probability typical of a controlled-$U_{\phi}$ gate, namely
+As shown in Appendix \ref{app2}, if the conditions {in Eqs.} (\ref{Limit2b}) and (\ref{Limit2a}) are satisfied, in the paraxial approximation the correlation between the fluctuations of the number of photons is proportional to the joint detection probability typical of a controlled-$U_{\phi}$ gate, namely

-with $\phi(x_1, x_2, x_{1'}, x_{2'}, x_C, x_T )$ as defined in Eq. (\ref{phiP}).
-Here, we find again two interfering contributions $G^{(1)}_{1,1'}$ and $G^{(1)}_{2,2'}$ associated with the propagation through the two pairs of pinholes ($1,1'$) and ($2,2'$), respectively.
-However, different from the setup in Fig. \ref{C-NotPoP1a}, these interfering contributions are now polarization dependent.
-In particular: \begin{enumerate} \item the control path 1, associated with the polarization mode H, is correlated with the target path 1', where the polarization is not modified; \item the control path 2, associated with the polarization mode V, is correlated with the target path 2', where the polarization is flipped from H to V, and vice versa. \end{enumerate} Interestingly, the resulting second-order interference pattern is proportional to the probability $P_{U_{\phi}}$ associated with a controlled-$U_\phi$ gate, with $\phi$ defined in Eq. (\ref{phiP}).
+with $\phi$ defined in Eq. (\ref{phiP}).
+However, differently from the setup in Fig. \ref{C-NotPoP1a}, the two interfering contributions $G^{(1)}_{1_C,1_T}$ and $G^{(1)}_{2_C,2_T}$, associated with the propagation through the two pairs of pinholes ($1_C, 1_T$) and ($2_C, 2_T$), are polarization dependent.
+In particular: \begin{enumerate} \item the control path $1_C$, associated with the polarization mode H, is correlated with the target path $1_T$, where the polarization is not modified; \item the control path $2_C$, associated with the polarization mode V, is correlated with the target path $2_T$, where the polarization is flipped from H to V, and vice versa. \end{enumerate} Interestingly, the resulting second-order interference pattern is proportional to the probability $P_{U_{\phi}}$ associated with a controlled-$U_\phi$ gate, with $\phi$ defined in Eq. (\ref{phiP}).
 In particular, when

 Eq. (\ref{G1effFinP}) reduces to